From Star to Legend

-Gostisbehere managed to overshadow a four-goal week from Daniel Ciampini, outdo a pair of huge goals from freshman Mike Vecchione.
+Gostisbehere managed to overshadow a four-goal week from Daniel Ciampini and outdo a pair of huge goals from freshman Mike Vecchione.
 Gostisbehere was plainly omnipresent, leading rushes and quarterbacking power plays at one end, shutting down Gopher possessions and turning defensive zone time into odd-man rushes at the other.
-He dazzled with a spin-a-rama one minute, and the next with a deke move and pass off the boards to himself to beat a defender.
+He dazzled with a spin-a-rama one minute, and the next with a deke and pass off the boards to himself to beat a defender.

 For a college hockey player, the stage doesn't get any bigger than it was on Saturday night.
 A performance from one individual doesn't either.

 "I guess big-time players step up in big-time situations, and that's what he did," Bennett said.
 "He did it all game tonight.
 You know, guys are going to feed off that.
-Our bench, you could just tell by their reaction watching every guy on that bench after these plays that he actually made. ...
+Our bench, you could just tell by their reaction, watching every guy on that bench after these plays that he actually made. ...
 The magnitude of this game, he brought it."

 Gostisbehere dove from the right face-off circle and swatted the puck away, just as Cammarata was planning his next move.
 It fell right to Mat Bodie.
 It was 6-4 Union six seconds later.

-This particular assist didn't come on the typical pretty pass or creativity.
+This particular assist didn't come on the typical pretty pass or bit of creativity.
 This was just grit, the type of play that makes Gostisbehere a great hockey player instead of just a talented kid with enough skill to make coaches dream.
 Those instincts made him a Hobey Baker finalist, a first-team all-American and, arguably, the best Union player since the program went Division I ahead of the 1991-92 season.

 It wasn't just Gostisbehere that helped this edition of the Dutchmen complete the dream that started with that leap into college hockey's top division.
 Ciampini's hat trick on Thursday helped down Boston College.
 Senior defenseman Mat Bodie played one of the best games of his career against the Eagles.
 Junior goaltender Colin Stevens recovered from a difficult first 25 minutes on Saturday to keep his team in control.

-But even his teammates praised Gostisbehere before they thought to any other individual.
+But even his teammates praised Gostisbehere before they thought of any other individual.
 Don't get it wrong, this Union group defines team like few other can.
 The high-end skill is present, but shots are always blocked, pucks are always won and the front of the net is a gauntlet for any opponent trying to deny or take their space.